2016 NBA draft

 The 2016 NBA draft was held on June 23, 2016, at Barclays Center in Brooklyn.
-It was televised nationally in the U.S. by ESPN, and was live streamed for the first time in NBA draft history by The Vertical.
+It was televised nationally in the United States by ESPN, and was live streamed for the first time in NBA draft history by The Vertical.
 National Basketball Association (NBA) teams took turns selecting amateur U.S. college basketball players and other eligible players, including international players.
 The draft lottery took place during the playoffs, on May 17, 2016.
 This was the first time since the lottery system was introduced in 1985 that all NBA teams that missed out on the playoffs remained in the exact spots they were designated, meaning the 10-win/72-loss Philadelphia 76ers received the No. 1 pick, the Los Angeles Lakers kept the No. 2 pick, the Boston Celtics via the Brooklyn Nets got the No. 3 pick, and everyone else stayed in their same spots based on the regular season standings from the 2015–16 season.

 Highlights from the draft include the second Australian No. 1 draft pick (Ben Simmons; the first being Andrew Bogut), the first Austrian to be selected into the NBA (Jakob Pöltl), the first Ghanaian to be selected into the NBA (Ben Bentil), the most Frenchmen to be taken overall (Guerschon Yabusele, Timothe Luwawu-Cabarrot, David Michineau, Isaia Cordinier, Petr Cornelie), the first time since the 1990 NBA draft that an Egyptian has been selected into the NBA (Abdel Nader), and the first time that two Chinese players have been selected into the same draft (Zhou Qi and Wang Zhelin) since the 2007 NBA draft.
 This draft was also notable for providing the most international draft prospects in draft history, with 28 different players representing different countries instead of the United States of America.
 It beat out the 2004 NBA draft for the most culturally diverse draft in league history.
 It was the second time that three players were selected from Serbian team Mega Leks in the same draft (Timothé Luwawu-Cabarrot, Ivica Zubac, Rade Zagorac), the first time being the 2014 NBA draft.